LabNeuroCogDevel/7TBrainMech_scripts/mri/MRSI_roi/mrsi_r/readme.md

+Authors: Will Foran mostly and a little bit Maria Perica
 # MRSIROI R package
 functions used to analyse MRSI ROI

 # Quick install
 ```R